zc/cimaa/src/zc/cimaa/dynamodb.rst

                 {u'agent': u'agent',
                  u'message': u'',
                  u'name': u'blank',
-                 u'severity': 50},
+                 u'severity': 50,
+                 u'since': T},
                 {u'agent': u'agent',
                  u'message': u'f2 is bad',
                  u'name': u'f2',
-                 u'severity': 40},
+                 u'severity': 40,
+                 u'since': T},
                 {u'agent': u'agent',
                  u'message': u'f3 is bad',
                  u'name': u'f3',
                  u'severity': 50,
+                 u'since': T,
                  u'triggered': u'y'}],...

 Notice that the faults data includes data for an agent '_'.
 This is heartbeat data that tells us when the agent last ran.
-We can use this to find old agents:
+We can use this to find agents that no longer report:

     >>> db.old_agents(900) # agents that haven't run in 15 minutes
     []